emsa16/realtimegame-backend/README.md

 The motivation for choosing the chat server to become the public module was that from the start, this code was created separately from the other parts, earlier in the course, so it was only natural to make this into an NPM module.
 There are alternatives that could have been chosen, both the authentication and the database module are fairly independent, but these modules are quite small, so it made the most sense to take the chat server, which is a little bit bigger.

 #### Evaluation
-The chat server module functionally needed to be extended slightly in order to work both as a regular chat server as well as facilitating player movement in the game world, so that all players get movement updates in realtime as well.
+The chat server module functionality needed to be extended slightly in order to work both as a regular chat server as well as facilitating player movement in the game world, so that all players get movement updates in realtime as well.
 The additional functionality does not affect its capability to function as a regular chat server, but the functionality had to be added in the module instead of in this project, due to the way the module is built and exposes very little to the surrounding application.
 The functionalities needed for the game prototype were almost identical to the original module, so the adjustments were not big.

 The chat server module works for the purpose but it could be modified to integrate better with the rest of the application, at the moment it works best to run it as a separate service, which gives it a separate terminal console for its log.